XIMDEX/structured-data/doc/guide.md

 }
 ```

-The available types can be a simple type from given list:
+The available types can be a simple type from the following list:
 * Boolean
 * Date
 * DateTime